Mohamed Salah and Sadio Mane are firmly in the Ballon d’Or hunt.

 It’s staggering to think that for all the remarkable talents to have played for an African national team that George Weah remains the only recipient from the continent having bagged the 1995 prize.

-Yet, with Mane having won the Africa Cup of Nations and Liverpool potentially eyeing up an unprecedented quadruple, don’t be surprised if Weah no longer stands alone in the history books.
+Yet, with Mane having won the Africa Cup of Nations and Liverpool closing in on a cup treble, don’t be surprised if Weah no longer stands alone in the history books.

 African stars of 2022